Natural Ways to Help Overcome Fear of Flying

 There are a number of ways to battle and overcome a fear of flying.
 Each person is different, so please do your research and see what makes the most sense for you.
 Below are a few management techniques that may also be of help before your next flight.

 1. Know What to Expect

 Have you ever heard the saying that knowledge is power?
-When it comes to overcoming your anxieties, pure logic and information can help curb the flow of overwhelming negative thoughts and ideas.
-The myriad of plane noises and sounds heard during takeoff and landing, and in flight, can often be a trigger for those suffering from flight anxiety.
+When it comes to overcoming your fears, pure logic and information can sometimes help curb the flow of overwhelming negative thoughts and ideas.
+The myriad of plane noises and sounds heard during takeoff, landing, and in-flight, can often be a trigger for those suffering from a fear of flying.
 (In actuality, many of these noises are completely normal and to be expected.
 You can read about the sounds that a plane makes here, at Unpacked: Sights and Sounds on an Airplane.)

 2. Avoid Caffeine and Alcohol